We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-This article will explore this and other possible reasons for shortness of breath during pregnancy.
-We also cover coping strategies and when to see a doctor.
+This article will explore the causes of shortness of breath during pregnancy and how it develops.
+It also covers coping strategies and when a person should contact a doctor.

-Some women may notice changes in their breathing almost immediately, while others see differences during the second and third trimesters.
+Some pregnant people may notice changes in their breathing almost immediately, while others see differences during the second and third trimesters.

 A fetus does not have to be very large to cause breathing changes in a pregnant person.
 From the first trimester, which lasts approximately through week 14, a person’s consumption of oxygen begins to increase.

 The diaphragm, a muscular band of tissue that separates the heart and lungs from the belly, rises by as much as 4 centimeters during the first trimester of pregnancy.